ospfranco/ospfranco.github.io/_posts/2024-09-15-generating a xcframework with dylibs for ios.md

 .PHONY: ios ios_arm64 ios_x86_64 ios_arm64_sim
 ```

+1. You first need to compile your library for iOS.
+There are a lot of things to take care here.
+Detecting the correct compiler chain.
+You NEED to make sure you are setting the correct min iPhone OS version (dylib support was added in iOS 8).
-That's the full Makefile.
-You can see the first lines are all about the steps mentioned above.
-Then compiling the library into an .o and then linking it as a dylib.
-It creates a file without extension on each of the target architectures.
-This are the files we will need to package to get iOS to load the dylib.
+2. Then compiling the library into an .o and then linking it as a dylib.
+Dynamic libraries in iOS have no extension.
+The make file creates a folder structure and drops the generated files in the correct places.

-Once this files are generated the makefile will try to merge the arm-simulator and intel-simulator binaries into a single "fat" binary.
-The reason is clashing of architectures.
-This is a mandatory step to publish a single `.xcframework` that both intel and m1 machines can load.
+3. Once this files are generated the makefile will try to merge the arm-simulator and intel-simulator binaries into a single "fat" binary.
+The reason is clashing of architectures (both arm-sim and intel-sim target the same "arch" so they clash and need to be merged into a "fat" binary).
+4. With the binary merged we can drop everything into a `.xcframework` template.
+[You can download it here](https://github.com/OP-Engineering/op-sqlite/tree/main/ios/sqlitevec.xcframework).
+You need of course rename it properly and modify the paths but by using a template we skip more not-so-important steps.

-The final step is adding an @rpath...err... path to the generated binaries so that iOS can load them from a safe memory location when your app is compiled in hardened mode to be released in the app store.
+5. With the files in the correct places we need to final set the `@rpath`.
+The rpath basically tells the OS where to find the canonical path of the file.
+It's mean for the runtime linker to find the correct file from a memory safe location when the app is compiled in hardened mode.
 This is confusing, don't think too much about it, it has to do with sandboxing and security of the OS.

 # XCFramework

 After you got your library compiled correctly, it's not enough to just drop them somewhere on iOS and call it a day.
-In order to load all of these easily you need to package everything into a `.xcframework` which basically is a folder that contains an `Info.plist`, which tells Xcode which framework to load based on your computer arch and target.
-Long story short, you can just copy [this folder structure](https://github.com/OP-Engineering/op-sqlite/tree/main/ios/sqlitevec.xcframework).
-You CAN also create the `xcframework` via command, but it will not create the internal `frameworks` inside for you.
+The `.xcframework` which basically is a folder that contains an `Info.plist`, tells Xcode which framework to load based on your computer arch and target.
+You **could** also create the `xcframework` via command, but it will not create the internal `frameworks` inside for you.
 Still useful command if you are compiling static libs:

 ```sh
 xcodebuild -create-xcframework -library ./sim_fat/libsqlite_vec.a -headers ../../ -library ./arm64/libsqlite_vec.a -include ../../ -output libsqlite_vec.xcframework
 ```

 > This is a sample command, won't work for this particular dylib case.
 But if you just need static libs, this is it.
-Once you have everything packaged in an .xcframework your static libs (.a) are automatically loaded for you
+Once you have everything packaged in an .xcframework your static libs (.a) are automatically loaded for you.
+No need to mess with the rpath and frameworks

-The `.xcframework` contains a `Info.plist`, inside there are entries to the folders which contain the `frameworks` that actually contain the dylibs.
-The makefile will combine the arm64-sim and the intel-sim binaries into a fat binary (they would clash otherwise when you try to run your app).
-Then try to drop them in the correct folders.
+The `Info.plist` also contains entries to the folders which contain the `frameworks` that actually contain the dylibs.

 # Each framework Info.plist

 Each `.framework` inside the `.xcframework` contains it's own `Info.plist`.
 You can ignore most of this except the bundle identifier.
-This value is important because it will be used on runtime to load the binary
+This value is important because it will be used on runtime to load the binary.
+You should modify them to match your library name and bundle identifier (`CFBundleExecutable` tells the name of the binary, `CFBundleIdentifier` is needed to load the dylibs):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>